What is the Kubernetes scheduler?

-Kubernetes scheduler is a part of the open source Kubernetes container orchestration platform that controls performance, capacity and availability through policies and topology awareness.
+The Kubernetes scheduler is a component of the open source Kubernetes container orchestration platform that controls performance, capacity and availability through policies and topology awareness.

-Kubernetes deploys containers organized into Pods that reside on logical groupings of resources called Nodes.
-Requirements specific to a workload are set through an API.
-The Kubernetes scheduler attempts to match each Pod created by Kubernetes to a suitable set of IT resources on a Node.
-It can also distribute copies of Pods across different Nodes for high availability, if that feature is desired.
+The Kubernetes scheduler attempts to match each pod Kubernetes creates to a suitable set of IT resources on a node.
+It can also distribute copies of pods across different nodes to ensure high availability, if desired.

-If Kubernetes scheduler fails to find hardware that suits a Pod's requirements and specifications, from affinity and anti-affinity rules to quality of service settings, that Pod is left unscheduled, and the scheduler retries it until a machine becomes available.
+If the Kubernetes scheduler fails to find hardware that suits a pod's requirements and specifications -- such as affinity and anti-affinity rules and quality-of-service settings -- that pod is left unscheduled, and the scheduler retries it until a machine becomes available.

-Kubernetes is a young and fast-evolving open source project, originally created by Google.
-Many scheduling features will appear in alpha and beta in new releases before becoming part of the stable release.
-For example, Kubernetes 1.7 introduced an alpha feature to let users request that Pods execute on Nodes with locally attached storage via StorageClass settings.
+Many scheduling features appear in alpha and beta in new Kubernetes releases before becoming part of the stable release.
+For example, Kubernetes 1.7 introduced an alpha feature to let users request that pods execute on nodes with locally attached storage via StorageClass settings.

 In future releases, look for the Kubernetes project to focus on refining advanced scheduling features such as affinity and anti-affinity at the node and pod level, taints and tolerations, and custom parameters.
 The Kubernetes open source community is also focused on prioritization technology that enables users to tell Kubernetes that one pod is more important than the others and should not wait to be scheduled behind other workloads.